 1: Introduction

 The species richness of a region is a function of its biogeographic context (e.g. proximity to potential immigrant sources), its diversification history and any locally-deterministic, environmental features (e.g. productivity, heterogeneity) that influence species persistence and coexistence (Ricklefs, 1987, 2004; Bøhn & Amundsen, 2004).
 Since all three effects are potentially influenced by environmental heterogeneity, the latter may be a particularly important driver of regional species richness variation (refs), with physically-heterogeneous regions tending to be more species-rich (refs).
 For example, given that the recruitment success of immigrant lineages into a region is often dictated by the pre-adaptations of those lineages (Ackerly, Donoghue & Crisp), a physically-heterogenous environment may promote diversity by admitting a more functionally-diverse array of immigrant lineages (ref).
-In addition, by virtue of its central role in powering adaptive divergence and/or promoting population isolation, environmental heterogeneity is a critical requirement for speciation under most models (Wiens, 2004a,b; Sobel et al., 2010; Nosil?).
-Likewise, in the context of long-term environmental change, physically heterogeneity may offer refugia to a wider array of lineages and so confer a greater level of buffering against lineage extinction (refs Byrne?).
+In addition, by virtue of its central role in powering adaptive divergence and/or promoting population isolation, environmental heterogeneity is a critical requirement for speciation under most models (Wiens, 2004a,b; Sobel et al., 2010).
+Likewise, in the context of long-term environmental change, physical heterogeneity may offer refugia to a wider array of lineages and so confer a greater level of buffering against lineage extinction (Byrne 2008).
 Finally, environmental heterogeneity has repeatedly been shown to facilitate species coexistence at a variety of scales, enhancing regional species richness (refs).
-Differences in environmental heterogeneity may therefore be critically important in accounting for variation in regional species richness, particularly where the regions under comparison are similar in terms of area, their physical properties and the timeframes within which their biotas have assembled.
+Differences in environmental heterogeneity may, therefore, be critically important in accounting for variation in regional species richness, particularly where the regions under comparison are similar in terms of area, their physical properties and the timeframes within which their biotas have assembled.

 The floristically-rich South Western Australian Floristic Region (SWAFR; Hopper & Gioia, 2004) and Greater Cape Floristic Region of South Africa (GCFR; Born, Linder, & Desmet, 2007) constitute a case in point.
 Situated on the southwestern corners of their respective continents, the climates of both these regions have been oceanically-moderated at least since the Cretaceous, and both are dominated by a contemporary mediterranean-type climate whose origin can be traced to the Early-Middle (SWAFR: Rundel et al., 2016; Lamont & He, 2017) or Late Miocene (GCFR: Dupont, Linder, Rommerskirchen, & Schefuss, 2011; Hoffmann, Verboom, & Cotterill, 2015).
-In addition, both regions have been unglaciated since the Permian and are dominated by ancient, weathered landscapes whose soil-nutritional status is amongst the lowest of any landscape on Earth (Stock & Verboom, XXXX), hence their designation as old, climatically-buffered infertile landscapes (OCBILs; Hopper, 2009).
-Owing to these environmental similarities, the SWAFR and GCFR floras are very similar with respect to their plant functional trait spectra (Cowling & Witkowski, 1994), although the presence of a significant tree component in the SWAFR underpins a striking difference in vegetation physiognomy (ref).
-Moreover, the long-term climatic and geological stability of the two regions ensures that the native floras of both reflect long histories of assembly, extending back to the Palaeocene and possibly even earlier (refs), with evidence of a long history of transoceanic dispersal between the two (refs).
+In addition, both regions have been unglaciated since the Permian and are dominated by ancient, weathered landscapes whose soil-nutritional status is amongst the lowest of any landscape on Earth (Stock & Verboom, 2012), hence their designation as old, climatically-buffered infertile landscapes (OCBILs; Hopper, 2009).
+Owing to these environmental similarities, the SWAFR and GCFR floras are very similar with respect to their plant functional trait spectra (Cowling & Witkowski, 1994), although the presence of a significant tree component in the SWAFR underpins a striking difference in vegetation physiognomy (Milewski 1981; Beard et al. 2000).
+Moreover, the long-term climatic and geological stability of the two regions ensures that the native floras of both reflect long histories of assembly, extending back to the Palaeocene and possibly even earlier (refs), with evidence of a long history of transoceanic dispersal between them (Bergh & Linder 2009).
 In this context, it is unsurprising that the two floras show strong taxonomic affinities and that both are species-rich with high levels of regional endemism (refs).